 Claim: Face masks can protect you from the coronavirus

 Fact: Face masks offer some protection

 Face masks are generally used to prevent the spread of airborne viruses, which COVID-19 is not.
 Coronavirus spreads from person to person via respiratory droplets that are produced when someone who is infected coughs or sneezes, according to the CDC.

-Fact: Drinking water won't stop you from getting sick
+Fact: Drinking water won't stop you form getting sick

 This little bit of misinformation is especially insidious — the chain text that's going around claims it's based on facts from Stanford University.
 Don't believe it.
 In a statement the university released to The Verge, a media relations specialist said: "A widely distributed email about COVID-19 that is attributed to a 'Stanford Hospital board member' contains inaccurate information.
 It did not come from Stanford Medicine."

 While staying hydrated can keep your body healthy, drinking water every 15 minutes does not prevent coronavirus.
 Loren Rauch, MD, a community ER doctor at Antelope Valley Hospital in Los Angeles with a master’s degree in epidemiology, called this claim "Totally bogus," in an interview with Mother Jones.